Radio in France: Post-War

 After World War II, radio in France became a public monopoly.

-"Peripheral's" were radio stations transmitting from outside France and therefore operating outside of the public monopoly.
+"Peripheral radio" were radio stations transmitting from outside France and therefore operating outside of the public monopoly.
 These included Europe 1, Sud Radio, Radio Monte Carlo and Radio Luxembourg.

 Radio Luxembourg was broadcasting on Long Wave from Luxembourg before WW2.
-In 1956, another "peripheral" station named Germany Sarre came on the air on Long Wave, on 183 kHz.
+In 1956, from Germany Sarre another "peripheral" station named Europe 1 came on the air on Long Wave, on 183 kHz.
 Germany's Sarre mainly was aimed at the northern half of France.
 In 1970 and onwards, "peripherals" would benefit from almost-national coverage due to 2000 kW transmitters.
 At that time, Radio Monte Carlo (RMC) started to broadcast on Long Wave at 216 kHz.
 From 1976, the transmitter was allowed to broadcast from France (Roumoules north of Marseille), with 1400 kW being heard in the southern half of France.
 Meanwhile, Sud Radio on 819 kHz was broadcasting from Andorra for the southwest with 900 kW.

 In 1981, as promised by newly elected François Mitterrand, independent stations were allowed, at first with very little power and on FM only.
 Since 1981, the number of stations in France (public and private) has reached more than 1700.
 The AM band is not used in France (though it was viral before WW2).

-Longwave has been abandoned by Radio France, Europe 1, and RMC.
-Radio Luxembourg is still on the air on LW.
+Longwave has been abandoned by Radio France in 2018, Europe 1 in 2019, and RMC in 2020..
+Radio Luxembourg abandoned the LW on 1 January 2023.
 Sud Radio has left AM for FM, where all stations now are.
 DAB+ is currently being developed to accommodate more programs.